 “People think soccer is a man’s sport only because they never see women playing it,” Carmen says.
 “But sport gives you power.
 Girls carry themselves different after kicking a soccer ball.
 They’re confident.
 Other girls see this and want to play.
 Even the boys look at the girls practicing and see there’s no difference between them.”

 Bolivia is ranked 23rd among 144 countries by the World Economic Forum’s Global Gender Gap Report.
 But, while the country is a world leader in women’s health and political empowerment, it still faces other gender challenges.
 Bolivia ranks 98th in the world in women’s economic participation and educational attainment, and gender-based violence has proven to be a very serious issue nationwide.
 Despite a 2013 law against femicide, there have been thousands of reports of violence in the past four years.

 Carmen believes sport can play a lead role in addressing Bolivia’s gender issues.
-Arriving to the U.S. Department of State and espnW Global Sports Mentoring Program with a decorated resume in the media industry, she believes the program can equip her with new tools to make an even broader impact.
-Among her ideas, Carmen would like to create a city-wide public awareness campaign using short radio messages, billboards, and posters with Bolivia’s most popular athletes sending positive messages about women and encouraging them to play.
+After arriving to the U.S. Department of State and espnW Global Sports Mentoring Program with a decorated resume in the media industry, she believes the program also equipped her with new tools to make an even broader impact.
+Among her ideas, Carmen strives to create a city-wide public awareness campaign using short radio messages, billboards, and posters with Bolivia’s most popular athletes sending positive messages about women and encouraging them to play.
 She also wants to use the academy to recruit and train more girls to become athletes and soccer leaders.

 “I stick my nose everywhere and I like to fight for what is right,” Carmen says.
 “Sometimes people pay attention, sometimes they don’t.
 But I will never stop trying.”